tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Screen Snapshots

 Screenshots are used extensively throughout the documentation.
-Please remember that the IDE is cross-platform.
+Please remember that this is a cross-platform application.
 While many of the snapshots are taken on the Windows platform, most of the feature set will work on Linux, Unix and Mac OS.
 Snapshots of these platforms are used from time to time and are also used to illustrate platform specific